drfenixion/freecad.robotcad/README.md

 ## Compatibility

-Compatible with FreeCAD at least v0.21.2 (use the tag `fc_v0.21.1` for earlier FreeCAD versions).
+Compatible with FreeCAD at least v0.21.2.
-Compatible with ROS2 (for now).
+Compatible with ROS2.

 ## Features